 - Hand physiotherapy: an exercise programme can help to improve tendon gliding and reduce inflammation.
 Gentle massage over the affected area may also help.

 - Steroid injections: these can offer pain relief and resolve the triggering in about 70-90% of cases.
 Sometimes a second injection may be required.
 The success rate is lower in patients with diabetes.
-There are risks associated with steroid injection: Infection, tendon damage and chronic pain all occur in 1 in every 2000 patients, but overall this is a very safe method of treatment.
+There are risks associated with steroid injection: Infection, tendon damage and a pain reaction all occur in 1 in every 2000 patients, but overall this is a very safe method of treatment.
 See having a steroid injection.

 - Surgery: this is used as a last resort and one of our team will discuss this with you.
 This involves opening the tunnel (pulley) that the tendons normally glide through and releasing or decompressing them.
 This creates more room for the tendons to glide.
 Surgery, unfortunately does not occur without risk, and potential complications include infection, nerve injury and scar tenderness.
 Recurrence is not commonly seen.
 See having a hand operation.